 AVID's (Advancement Via Individual Determination) mission is to close the achievement gap by preparing all students for college readiness and success in a global society.

-AVID is offered at all PAUSD middle schools as well as at Palo Alto High School.
+AVID is offered at all PAUSD middle schools as well as at both high schools.
 If you are interested in the program, contact your student's guidance counselor.
-Also, if you are interested in being a guest speaker, offering an academic or cultural field trip/event, or tutoring in the program, please contact the school principal.

 - AVID secondary is an approved elective course for grades 6-12 taken during the school day.

 - AVID is at all of the PAUSD middle and high schools.

 - Students are selected based on an application and interview process.